 Based in St Ives, Cornwall, Ed Wilson has always felt a strong connection to the rugged Cornish coast.
 After working as a silversmith and making intricate objects for popular brands, he was soon bursting with his own ideas, so he took the leap and started his own brand, Ed Wilson Jewellery.
 In his home where he lives with his wife and greyhound Gus (who has his own piece of Ed Wilson Jewellery - the original skull and crossbones design - hanging from his collar), he makes jewellery influenced by the movement, colour and raw nature of the ocean.

-Ed honors classic and contemporary designs, with an avant-garde twist, experimenting with color, textures and shapes.
+Ed honours classic and contemporary designs, with an avant-garde twist, experimenting with colour, textures and shapes.
 Ed creates soulful and edgy collections, with precious metals, gemstones and subtle carvings.
 Ed Wilson Jewellery is perfect for those who love the ocean and the creatures in it.
 His designs are more than ‘nautical’ - he celebrates the sea, nature and pirate iconography in an up-to-date and innovative way.

 How did your brand begin?